 - Program type: Full time commitment and weekend activities (during the time in the U.S.)

 - Expenses: All program-related expenses in the U.S. including airfare are covered (please see below for more details)

 The Program will provide Fellows with an overview of entrepreneurial approaches by reviewing the development, history, challenges, and successes of entrepreneurial enterprises, including social enterprises, business leadership and women’s economic empowerment, in the U.S., globally, and in BiH.
-Areas of interest will include, but are not limited to, trade, investment, financial literacy, banking, micro-finance, organizational development and management, innovation, emerging markets and risk analysis, strategic business planning, corporate social responsibility, and minorities in entrepreneurship.
+Areas of exploration may include, but are not limited to, trade, investment, financial literacy, banking, micro-finance, organizational development and management, innovation, emerging markets and risk analysis, strategic business planning, corporate social responsibility, and minorities in entrepreneurship.

 Instruction will be done through a combination of classroom learning, site visits, workshops, and field trips designed to:

-- Build awareness of the components of an entrepreneurial eco-system resulting in a map of the entrepreneurial ecosystem in Bosnia and Herzegovina
+- Build awareness of the components of an entrepreneurial eco-system, resulting in a map of the entrepreneurial ecosystem in Bosnia and Herzegovina

 - Generate self-reflection and understanding of leadership styles and risk-taking

 - Provide insight and tools so that each Fellow will develop their own ideas in the form of a business plan, pitch, and an implementation action plan.